OscarWilliamNolanMensink/lwrp-poc-monorepo/README.md

 - Research more on interface, I want to build a widget with React if possible to add to the project
 - Fix Tree genorator to not include items in gitignore
 - Research set up completely on docker allowing also for read/write access to mock server
+- Go through new version of bootsrap-script
+- Hostname wont change when calling put api/IP
 # Thoughts
 ## Pure React UI